Features

 RELATED: State Activates Brutal Crackdown on Rogue Builders

-Such unskilled workers lack the technical know-how on construction processes and requirements such as the ideal standards of structural steel as well as the correct concrete mixing ratios and curing procedures for optimum strength in relation to the expected load of the complete building.
+Unskilled workers lack technical knowledge of construction processes and requirements, including standards for structural steel and proper concrete mixing ratios and curing procedures for optimal building strength relative to expected loads.

 Although the cowboy developers initially think they are saving a lot of money, in the long run when such buildings collapse, it becomes a perfect example of being penny-wise and pound-foolish.